jkeam/alien_language/README.md

 ./run.sh
 ```

-I ran it against Google's validator and it was correct with respect to the complex test case.
+I ran it against Google's validator and it was correct with respect to both the simple and complex test cases.
 Feel free to drop me any comments!